IBM-Cloud/docs/services/appid/protecting-resources-local.md

 # Using {{site.data.keyword.appid_short_notm}} with a local development environment
 {: #protecting-local}

 You can configure your local environment to use the {{site.data.keyword.appid_short}} service.
-Specifically, you can develop code locally by using the {{site.data.keyword.appid_short_notm}} server SDK and send requests to the development server.
+Specifically, you can develop code locally by using the {{site.data.keyword.appid_short_notm}} server SDK to send requests to the development server.
 {:shortdesc}